 By processing a direct rollover to an IRA in either case, the beneficiary is able to avoid immediate taxation on the balance in the account.
 However, it’s very important to understand the difference between these two options because all too often this is where the surviving spouse makes the wrong decision.
 In most cases, once this decision is made, it cannot be reversed.

 Spouse IRA vs Inherited IRA

-Here is where the issue lies.
 There is common misunderstanding of the RMD rules when it comes to inherited IRA’s.
-The spouse often assumes that if they select the inherited IRA option, they too will be forced to take an RMD each year just like the non-spouse beneficiaries.
+The spouse often assumes that if they select the inherited IRA option, they will be forced to take a required minimum distribution from the account just like non-spouse beneficiaries had to under the old inherited IRA rules prior to the passing of the SECURE Act in 2019.
 That is not necessarily true.
 When the spouses establishes an inherited IRA, a RMD is only required when the deceases spouse would have reached age 70½.
 This determination is based on the age that your spouse would have been if they were still alive.
 If they are under that “would be” age, the surviving spouse is not required to take an RMD from the inherited IRA for that tax year.

 For example, if you are 39 and your spouse passed away last year at the age of 41, if you establish an inherited IRA, you would not be required to take an RMD from your inherited IRA for 29 years which is when your spouse would have turned age 70½.
 In the next section, I will explain why this matters.

 Surviving Spouse Under The Age of 59½